What we know about the latest Ebola outbreak after WHO declares global health emergency

 “In Ituri, many people already struggle to access health care and live with ongoing insecurity, making rapid action critical to prevent the outbreak from escalating further,” she said in a statement.

-Last year, 45 people died in the DRC after an Ebola outbreak in a remote region of Kasai province, according to the US Centers for Disease Control and Prevention.
+Last year, 45 people died in the DRC after an Ebola outbreak in a remote region of Kasai province, according to the CDC.

 Is there a cure?